cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n-a8x-a9x/ra1n-chromeos-a8x-a9x.md

 Your iOS device should now reboot.

-After the device boots, open the checkra1n app and install Cydia.

-You should now be jailbroken with Cydia installed on your home screen.
-You can use Cydia to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes, packages and more.
+## The Odysseyra1n script

+1. Open this page (ios.cfw.guide/installing-odysseyra1n-chromeos-a8x-a9x) on your device by typing this URL into Safari
+1. Click on [this hyperlink](https://www.icloud.com/shortcuts/8d4e206d568d4aadb624b2a6191a3771) on your device, and press `Get Shortcut
+    - If needed, download the Shortcuts app.
+1. When prompted, choose `Open`
+1. If necessary, press the `Procursus Bootstraper` icon, then press the Play icon.
+1. Press OK to any prompts which do come up

 ::: tip

-If you wish to use a more modern package manager, continue to <router-link to="/installing-sileo">Installing Sileo</router-link>
+If prompted about an untrusted shortcut, run another shortcut, then open `Settings`, go to `Shortcuts`, and then toggle `Allow Untrusted Shortcuts`

 :::

+You should now be jailbroken with Sileo installed on your home screen.
+You can use Sileo to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes, packages and more.